tiepdotme/joebuhlig.com/_posts/2015-10-02-How I Started with Technology.md

 ---
-title:  "Put Distractions in Their Place"
+title:  "How I Started with Technology"
 date:   2015-10-02
 categories: blog
 tags:
 - distractions
 - life
 permalink: /how-i-started-with-technology/
-image: /assets/posts/Put-Distractions-In-Their-Place.jpg
+image: /assets/posts/How-I-Started-with-Technology.jpg
 ---

 We have everything at our fingertips.
 We can look something up instantly and connect with almost anyone at any time.